Arts Whau supports temporary creative projects created by and for local people in the Whau through funding, advice and practical assistance.

 2. Write your proposal and send it to her as a single document pdf

 Include the following information:

-– Who is involved and what their connection with the Whau is.
+Who is involved.
+Information about the people making the project happen and what their connection with the Whau is

 What have we supported before?

-We’ve supported a wide range of projects over the last 3 years.
-We’ve helped float a theatre on the Whau River, supported a pop-up arts space in the Avondale markets, and enabled intergenerational collaborations in storytelling and writing workshops, exhibitions and poster projects, sound walks, collaborative short films, jazz concerts and street performances.
-You can find a full list of supported projects on this website
+We’ve supported a wide range of projects over the last 4 years.
+We’ve helped float a theatre on the Whau River, supported a pop-up arts space in the Avondale markets, and enabled intergenerational collaborations in storytelling and created collaborative short films.
+We’ve worked with people to run workshops, graffiti jams, exhibitions and poster projects, sound walks, jazz concerts and street performances.
+You can find a full list of supported projects at https://artswhau.org.nz

 We are open to all ideas and locations in the Whau and we love and want to support what you are doing already.
 However there are some areas we’re hoping to grow this year so they are as strong as everything else.
 These are:

 Projects which reflect the fact that 31% of Whau residents have their roots in Asia (this includes South and South East Asia)

 Projects which engage with the sites and residents of New Windsor.

 What is considered temporary changes with the project which could span two years or be in the public eye for just one minute.
 Whether your project will be available to the public for one hour, one day, one week, one month it should have an end point in mind.
 If the project’s duration is indefinite or will result in a permanent artwork then the Whau Community Arts Broker can point you to the people to talk to and other funding source.